Apocrei/moonlight-4eyes/README.md

 That’s all—

-Going forward, every way you launch Moonlight (terminal, desktop menu, Game Mode, panel shortcut, controller) will auto-update the `fps=` setting in your config before starting.
+Going forward, whenever you launch Moonlight this program will automatically set the Moonlight framerate cap to you current refresh rate.